Most Useful Linux Commands You Need Everyday

 There are many options are available with the “ls” command to use.
 Refer Linux ls command tool to explore other options.

 2. Change Current Directory Temporarily to Execute the Command

-How to change Current directory temporarily to execute the command?
+How to change the Current directory temporarily to execute the command?